duglin/xreg-github/README.md

 - see if we can get rid of/clean-up the FindRegistry stuff
 - need to decide on the best tx isolation level
 - test to ensure we can do 2 tx at the same time
+- convert internal server errors into "panic" so any "error" returned is a user error
+- See if we can remove JustSet and always Save each time since we have TXs now

 - test for required fields (singular/complex) at all level
   - esp during creation time